awsdocs/amazon-ecs-developer-guide/doc_source/specifying-sensitive-data-parameters.md

       1. For **Value**, choose **ValueFrom**\.
 For **Add value**, enter the name or full ARN of the AWS Systems Manager Parameter Store parameter that contains the data to present to your log configuration as a log option\.
 **Note**
-If the Systems Manager Parameter Store parameter exists in the same Region as the task you are launching, then you can use either the full ARN or the name of the secret\.
+If the Systems Manager Parameter Store parameter exists in the same AWS Region as the task you are launching, you can use either the full ARN or the name of the secret\.
 If the parameter exists in a different Region, then the full ARN must be specified\.

    1. Fill out the remaining required fields and any optional fields to use in your container definitions\.
 More container definition parameters are available in the **Advanced container configuration** menu\.
 For more information, see [Task definition parameters](task_definition_parameters.md)\.